killer400033/DAQ-Technical-Assessment/brainstorming.md

 To make an implementation of this fast, I made tried to make the processing required to calculate the value minimal, where if lots of dbc frames were being used, a hashmap could be used to quickly look up which DBCFrame matches the given ID, then extract the data.

+To support endianness, I had to limit the signal bit lengths to either 8, 16, 32 or 64 bits.
 ## Telemetry

 ## Cloud